This guide aims to help you identify sources for annual reports.

 The stakeholders who read a company’s annual reports include its shareholders, customers, vendors, employees, financial institutions, potential investors, relevant regulatory bodies, researchers, and students.

-For Singapore registered companies, the official source of annual reports is Accounting and Corporate Regulatory Authority (ACRA).
+If the databases do not have access to such reports, you can consider approaching Accounting and Corporate Regulatory Authority (ACRA).
 You can buy annual reports and filings for a small sum.
+This may be necessary particularly for private companies.

 An annual report typically contains five major sections: